 Make a batch of these Crab Stuffed Mushrooms as appetizers for your upcoming holiday party.

-This crab stuffed mushroom recipe is gluten free, so will work for all your party guests.
-Don’t worry!
 They’re so delicious that these cute little appetizers will amaze everyone, including the ones who aren’t gluten free!
 They’ll swear this is the best mushroom appetizers they’ve ever had.

 Last time I made these, my kids kept coming back for seconds and thirds.
 So imagine how your party guests will act!